The economy was designed,

 Who we are

-We are part of a global collaboration of changemakers, working together to transform the economic system.
+We are part of a global alliance working to transform the economic system.

-Born in 2018, the movement is gaining traction and Aotearoa is one of 19 countries that form part of the international Wellbeing Economy Alliance (WEAll)
+Aotearoa is one of 20 countries that form part of the international Wellbeing Economy Alliance (WEAll).

 Why the economy?